sns-sdks/python-facebook/README.rst

      IgProMedia(comments=None, id='18027939643230671', permalink='https://www.instagram.com/p/B38Xyp6nqsS/')]

-If you already have some medias id, you can get media info as follows methods.
+If you already have some medias id, you can get media info by the following methods.

 To fetch a post info::